 While not the speediest host in the West, InMotion does offer unlimited bandwidth on its shared plan and 2TB on its cheapest VPS plan.
 On InMotion’s dedicated plans you can expect a range of 4 to a whopping 24 Cores, and 4GB-16GB of RAM.

 If you’ve read our reviews, then you know one of the first things you need to determine is what kind of uptime a provider offers.
 This is key since you want your website to be going offline as little as possible.

 Uptime refers to the amount of time your website is up and running online for users to browse.
 Most hosting providers tend to have an uptime of between 98% and 99.99%, with only two providers we’ve tested reaching that 100% uptime score.

-InMotion’s uptime rating is currently at 99.97%, based on our research.
+InMotion’s uptime across shared and VPS plans is 99.98%, based on our research.
 That’s a great amount of uptime, equal to less than three hours of downtime per year.
 Not bad at all.
 The uptime does decrease to 99.90% on dedicated and WordPress plans though, something to keep in mind.